defiGames/blockchain-developer-bootcamp-final-project/README.md

 ## Description
  This Dapp will create a collection of NFTs that will be used in The Rarity Game.
 Each players goal is to mint the most unique NFT pattern possible by selecting points in a grid.
 After 100 NFTS have been minted, the most common design will be burned each time a new NFT is minted.
 Players are incentiviced to create the most unique and therefore long lasting pattern through a minting fee distribution.
 Each new mint price increases slightly and is distributed evenly amongst the existing NFT holders' wallets.

+## Where to play
+The Rarity game is deployed on the Ropsten Testnet [here]().
+You will need test net Eth to play from a [faucet](https://app.mycrypto.com/faucet)

+## Directory Structure
+    hardhat.config.js - The entirety of your Hardhat setup (i.e. your config, plugins, and custom tasks) is contained in this file. scripts - A folder containing a script named sample-script.js that will deploy your smart contract when executed test - A folder containing an example testing script contracts - A folder holding an example Solidity smart contract

 ## Run locally

 ```bash